 Synonyms for “led a team” on a resume

 There are only so many ways you can put “led a team …” on a resume — and only so many times a hiring manager wants to read it!
-To avoid too much repetition, try using some of these action verbs instead:
+To avoid too much repetition, here are some examples of how to say you managed a team on your resume:

 To give you a head start in crafting your own bullet points, here are some industry-specific examples of leading a team you can use to fit any resume — including if you’re just starting out or applying for your first team leadership position.